Computer vision is quickly emerging as an integral part of the modern connected factory.

 One constant in the discussion so far is that computer vision works best as part of a suite of integrated technologies.

 Augmenting the operator requires more than computer vision system collecting data on performance.
 Rather, it needs a framework like visual work instructions or SOPs to maximize efficiency.
-It needs other IoT connected devices with which to communicate with an operator.
-And it can benefit from integration with other manufacturing apps (I’m sure the process engineers reading this can think of several ways they’d like to use computer vision in their own processes).
+It needs other IoT connected devices to facilitate communication and data exchange with an operator.
+And it can benefit from integration with other manufacturing apps.

 One of the promises of computer vision is continuous, real-time visibility into processes.
 It’s in the name.
 But the data collected by a computer vision system is more meaningful when placed in context with data from machines and other, non-visual operator data.
 While computer vision can provide a new source of data, it still requires a complete picture for context and validity.